Agent6-6-6/Excel-VBA-XML-Export-Pre-Commit-Hook/README.md

 # Excel VBA & XML Export Pre-Commit Hook

-To be added to further & updated when I get a chance to add more detail!

 ### What do these Pre-commit scripts do?
 When you commit an Excel file, these scripts extract all VBA normal modules, class modules & forms, and the customUI.xml & customUI14.xml files.